FabricMC/fabric-docs/develop/blocks/first-block.md

 @[code](@/reference/latest/src/main/generated/assets/fabric-docs-reference/blockstates/condensed_dirt.json)

 ::: tip
-Blockstates are incredibly complex, which is why they will be covered next in [their own seperate page](./blockstates).
+Blockstates are incredibly complex, which is why they will be covered next in [their own separate page](./blockstates).
 :::

 Restarting the game, or reloading via <kbd>F3</kbd>+<kbd>T</kbd> to apply changes - you should be able to see the block texture in the inventory and physically in the world: